enricguso/guso_waspaa23/README.md

 Go to ```sudo_rm_rf``` folder.
 Configure your CometML API Key and the dataset path you set in ```output``` in ```__config__.py``` file.

-If you want to replicate the exact configurations, run the shell script recipes for each model:
+If you want to replicate our exact configurations, run the shell script recipes for each model:
 * DNN: ```m1_alldata_normal.sh``` for a non-causal model where ```target=anechoic```
 * DNN-C: ```m4_alldata_normal_causal.sh``` for a causal model where ```target=anechoic```

+We also provide two additional scripts for training "mild" enhancers:
 * ```m5_alldata_mild_causal``` causal where ```target = anechoic + 0.25*(reverb + noise)```
 * ```m3_alldata_mild.sh``` non-causal where ```target = anechoic + 0.25*(reverb + noise)```